 Keeping things minimal will allow you to keep the space cleaner and more organized.
 When you do end up moving, you will have far fewer things to pack up.
 The best part is you will save a ton of money not buying too much for the space, which will help you have more money to put away or pay off debt so you have the freedom to make other decisions down the road.
 Simple touches and rethinking can really be the best way to make the most of a space you have at the moment.

-So, tell me what have been some awesome things you have done that are affordable to help make a space feel like home while it is temporary for you?
+So, tell me what have been some awesome things you have done that are affordable to help make your three bedroom apartments feel like home while it is temporary for you?